sustained/nuxt-dynamic-markdown/README.md

 </script>
 ```

-There's not really much going on here.

 ##### Mixins and helpers (index)

-For this case (index/listing pages), it is not _required_ that you use the `getEntities` helper.
+For this case (index/listing pages), it is **not required** that you use the `getEntities` helper.

-If you wanted to you could just as well create a computed property that simply accesses the Vuex store - it's roughly the same amount of code, to be honest.
+If you wanted to, you could just as well create a computed property that simply accesses the Vuex store - it's roughly the same amount of code, to be honest.

 _[Back to top](#nuxt-dynamic-markdown)_